 This is a laboratory-based course that teaches classic concepts and techniques to enable the use of these techniques to purify small molecules and macromolecules from whole organisms.
 Detection techniques will include the use of bacterial biosensors, coomassie-blue staining, silver staining, and immunoblot analysis.
 Separation techniques will include SDS Polyacrylamide gel electrophoresis (PAGE) analysis, thin layer chromatography, and paper electrophoresis.
 Purification techniques will include ammonium sulfate precipitation, affinity chromatography, and thin layer chromatography.

-Principles of Plant Biochemistry and Pathology
+Fundamentals of Plant Biochemistry and Pathology

 This course is primarily focused on biochemical and pathological aspects of a plant's life.
 This course provides an understanding of why protein catalysts are important in the field of plant biochemistry and plant pathology.
 More specifically, the role enzymes play in the basic cellular processes of plant growth and development is presented.
 Topics related to plant pathology are presented; such as plant disease epidemics, plant diagnosis, plant diseases caused by fungi, bacteria, nematodes, viruses, and plant-pathogen interaction, at the ecological, physiological and genetic level.